-Whether you’re running the Virgin Money London Marathon or just jogging round your local park, a great playlist is a like a good pair of running shoes - it can help you perform better.
-Jasmin Hutchinson, Professor of Exercise Science and Sport Studies at Springfield College, Massachusetts, explains why the right music really gets you going...
+Whether you’re running the Virgin Money London Marathon or just jogging round your local park, a great playlist is like a good pair of running shoes – it can help you perform better.
+Jasmin Hutchinson, Professor of Exercise Science and Sport Studies at Springfield College, Massachusetts, explains why the right music can really get you going.

 Does music really help you run faster?

 Yes, there’s a strong body of evidence showing that it has a positive effect on physical activity.
 Music is associated with the prefrontal cortex, the area of the brain where we also process movement and emotions.
 In layman’s terms, the correctly chosen music can pump up your body for a task.

 There is also a tendency for runners to match their stride to the beat of the music, known as an “entrainment effect”.
 The ideal tempo range seems to be approximately 125-140 beats per minute (bpm), which would include songs like David Guetta’s “Memories” or “Greyhound” by Swedish House Mafia.
 A lot of rap songs have a low bpm, but the lyrics tend to have a tempo of their own that is quicker than the underlying beat.
 “Superheroes” by Stormzy is a good example.

 So, is it simply a question of matching the bpm to the speed you want to run?